Andrew-Basem/Frontend-Projects/React/worldwise/README (1).md

 - `npm run lint`: Runs the ESLint linter to check for code quality and style issues.
 - `npm run preview`: Serves the production build locally for preview.
 - `npm run server`: Starts the JSON server to serve city data.

+## Contributing

+Contributions are welcome!
+Feel free to open issues and submit pull requests to help improve the WorldWise application.

 ## Acknowledgements